Lissachatina fulica: Other Parasites

-Human use
+In culture

 These snails are used by some practitioners of Candomblé for religious purposes in Brazil as an offering to the deity Oxalá.
-The snails substitute for a closely related species, the West African giant snail (Archachatina marginata) normally offered in Nigeria.
+The snails substitute for a closely related species, the West African giant snail (Archachatina marginata), normally offered in Nigeria.
 The two species are similar enough in appearance to satisfy religious authorities.
 They are also edible if cooked properly.

-In Taiwan, this species is used in the dish of 炒螺肉 (fried snail meat), which is a delicacy among the traditional drinking snacks.
+In Taiwan, this species is used in a dish called "fried snail" (炒螺肉), which is a delicacy among many traditional drinking snacks.
 L. fulica also constitutes the predominant land snail found in Chinese markets, and larger species have potential as small, efficient livestock.

-The snails have also become increasingly popular as pets in countries including France and the UK, where various companies have sold the animal both as a pet and an education aide.
+The snails have also become increasingly popular as pets in some countries, where various companies have sold the animal both as a pet and an education aid.
+In light of social media posts where pet owners share images in close contact with the snails, a research from the University of Lausanne alerted with the risks of infections transmitted to humans.

-The heparinoid, acharan sulfate, is isolated from this species.
+The heparinoid acharan sulfate has been isolated from this species.